Approaching sensitive conversations

 Understand how to have a sensitive or challenging conversation with a volunteer – includes planning, having open discussions and agreeing next steps

-Every volunteer’s support needs are different.
-There may be times when you need to have a challenging or sensitive conversation with a volunteer about additional support, to ensure they are happy in their role and performing to the best of their ability.
+It's part of Girlguiding’s commitment to caring for the individual and every volunteer’s support needs are different.
+There might be times when you need to have a challenging or sensitive conversation with a volunteer about additional support, to make sure they're happy in their role and are able to be their best self.

-As the line manager for volunteers in your area, you need to get to know each person well, so make time to talk to them and be aware of their circumstances both in and outside of guiding.
-You can then build up a relationship with them and - by keeping in touch regularly - offer help and assistance if they need it.
+Get to know all the volunteer's in your area well and make time to talk to them and be aware of their circumstances both in and outside of guiding.
+You can then build up a relationship with them, keep in regular contact and offer help and assistance if they need it.
+It's really important as you're managing a team.

 Sensitive and challenging topics